storyut/osu-trainer-next/README.md

 **Settings that survive a restart** — rate, locks, and every toggle persist to disk.
 Upstream keeps these in memory only, so they reset every launch.

-**Sliders that land on exact values** — difficulty and rate snap to 0.1 steps and are rounded on commit.
-Upstream's continuous sliders emit 0.01-granularity values, which is why maps import as "AR ~8" instead of AR 8.

 Runs on .NET 8 rather than .NET Framework 4.7.1.